 Brown University HBCU Collaborative

-Building on the historic Brown-Tougaloo Partnership, the University is working to expand innovative collaborations with historically Black colleges and universities (HBCUs) that will encourage collaborative research, promote faculty development, build infrastructure capacity at participating HBCUs, and inspire leadership in higher education and policy development.
+Building on the historic Brown-Tougaloo Partnership, Brown is working to expand innovative, scholarly collaborations with historically Black colleges and universities (HBCUs) that will encourage collaborative research, promote faculty development, enable student connections, and empower new discoveries.

 Campus Climate Survey